Detail++: Training-Free Detail Enhancer for T2I Diffusion Models: Experiments

-\textbf{Qualitative Comparison.} Fig. ~\ref{fig4:qualitative_comparison} presents a qualitative comparison that illustrates how different methods handle four distinct prompt types: complex color binding, complex texture binding, object binding, and style composition.
-From the first and second rows, it is evident that for color and texture attributes, when the number of subjects is large, attribute mismatching becomes more prominent.
-In the third row, for object-type attributes, semantic leakage often occurs, causing unmodified subjects to be influenced by the modifiers of other subjects, as seen when the necklace modifies the man, while the woman is also affected by the sunglasses.
-In the fourth row, we observe that existing mainstream methods struggle to handle multiple style modifiers applied to different components, often resulting in style blending.
-Our method, however, is the only one that successfully generates the Lego-style robot while maintaining the pure oil painting background, without any blending between the two.
-The visual results clearly demonstrate the superiority of our method (Detail++) in preventing attribute overflow, complex attribute binding, and style blending, which is consistent with our quantitative results in Table. ~\ref{table:quantitative results}.
+\textbf{Qualitative Comparison.} Fig.~\ref{fig4:qualitative_comparison} presents a qualitative comparison illustrating how different methods handle four representative prompt categories: complex color binding, complex texture binding, object binding, and style composition. \rv{To further demonstrate the effectiveness of Detail++ on DiT-based backbones, we additionally include a text-rendering case.} From the first two rows, it can be observed that when the number of subjects increases, attribute mismatching for color and texture becomes more pronounced. \rv{Even for DiT-based models, noticeable color mixing still occurs, and the visual fidelity and realism of the generated images tend to degrade as the models attempt to accommodate highly complex prompts.} In the third row, which focuses on object-type attributes, semantic leakage frequently arises, causing subjects without explicit modifiers to be unintentionally influenced by attributes assigned to other objects.
+In the fourth row, we observe that existing mainstream methods struggle to disentangle multiple style modifiers applied to different components, often resulting in severe style blending.
+Our method, however, is the only one that successfully generates a Lego-style robot while preserving a pure oil-painting background, \rv{leading to a visually clear and strong contrast between foreground and background.} \rv{In the last row, even advanced models may exhibit interference between text rendering and the semantic meaning of the rendered words; for example, rendering the word ``Detail++'' can introduce repetitive or ambiguous artifacts.} Overall, the qualitative results clearly demonstrate the superiority of our method (Detail++) in mitigating semantic overflow, handling complex semantic binding, and preventing style blending, which is consistent with the quantitative results reported in Table~\ref{table:quantitative results}.